-- Teachers as well as parents often complain to the students that they do not concentrate and that is the reason they are not performing well in studies and getting good marks or good grades.
-Sometimes the children might even get punishments for this.
+- Teachers, as well as parents, often complain to the students, that they do not concentrate, and that is the reason, they are not performing well, in the studies and scoring good marks or good grades.
+Sometimes, the children might even get punishments for this.

-- This may lead to more negative results than positive because then the child becomes averse to study and concentration and he may believe that he is being forced to do something.
+- This may lead to more negative results, than positive, because then the child becomes averse to studies and concentration, and he may believe that he is being forced to do something.

-- Concentration should be made fun and should be achieved with a positive mind.
-It should be cultivated with great understanding and optimistic beliefs and thoughts.
+- Concentration should be made fun and should be achieved, with a positive mind.
+It should be cultivated, with great understanding, optimistic beliefs and thoughts.

 1. The environment of study:

 It should be neat, tidy and well organized too.
-Distractions such T.V. or Telephones or Computers should not be there in or around the room.
+Distractions, such as T.V. or Telephones or Computers should not be there, in or around the room.

 2. Planning the study:

 Planning the study is very crucial.
-Set assignments for the day, week, months and so on.
-Still further set goals for one hour, two hours, three hours and so on.
+Set assignments for the day, the week, the months and so on.
+Still further, set goals for one hour, two hours, three hours and so on.

-Sit together with the child and make a list of the study and learning to be done on a particular day.
-As he completes that assignment, ask him to tick mark, 'completed'.
-This gives a sense of achievement and helps to concentrate on what portion is left.
+Sit together, with the child and make a list of the study and learning to be done, on a particular day.
+As he or she completes that assignment, ask him/ her to tick mark, 'completed'.
+This gives a sense of achievement, and helps them to concentrate, on what portion is left.

 3. The SQ3R method:

-This is study method, introduced by Francis Pleasant Robinson in his book, 'Effective study' and is widely followed by educationists and students of various age groups.
+The SQ3R, is a study method, introduced by Francis Pleasant Robinson in his book, 'Effective study' and is widely followed, by educationists and students of various age groups.
 The term stands for survey, question, read, recite and review.

 4. Physical activity:

-Children have lot of energy.
-It is important to convert it in a positive way.
+Children have a lot of physical energy and mentally, they are very active.
+It is important to convert it, in The positive dire.
 Allow them to run, play and be physically active.
-Make them go to their school on their bicycle, as physical movements stimulates brain.
-They must play in the open grounds, join a sports team, in other words be physically and mentally active.
-This helps to concentrate better.
+Make them go to their school, on their bicycle, as physical movements, stimulates brain.
+They must play in the open grounds, join a sports team, in other words, be physically and mentally active.
+This helps the, to concentrate better.

 5. Allow breaks:

-Different children have different span of concentration.
-Depending on age, allow them to have some breaks or breathers.
-But make sure they do not get distracted during that time.
-Just move around a bit or have a glass of water or so.
+Different children, have different span of concentration.
+Depending on the age, allow them to have some breaks or breathers.
+But make sure, they do not get distracted during that time.
+Just move around a bit, or have a glass of water or so.

 6. Sound health: